-- Cernilton, an extract made from rye grass pollen -- A few preliminary studies have found that this pollen extract may help relieve symptoms of chronic nonbacterial prostatitis.
+- Cernilton.
+An extract made from rye grass pollen.
+Preliminary studies suggest this pollen extract may help relieve symptoms of chronic nonbacterial prostatitis.
 More research is needed.

-- Quercetin, an antioxidant flavonoid that fights inflammation, may help reduce pain and symptoms of chronic nonbacterial prostatitis.
-In one study, quercetin was combined with bromelain and papain, showing even greater effects.
+- Quercetin.
+An antioxidant that helps fight inflammation.
+May help reduce pain and symptoms of chronic nonbacterial prostatitis.
+In one study, combining quercetin with bromelain and papain produced even greater effects.
 Bromelain and papain help the body better absorb quercetin and they also have anti-inflammatory effects.
-Quercetin may interact with a number of common medications, so ask your doctor before taking it.
-Both bromelain and quercetin may increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Quercetin may interact with several common medications, so ask your doctor before taking it.
+Both bromelain and quercetin may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 Very high doses of quercetin have been associated with kidney damage.
-Don't take quercetin for more than 2 - 3 months without taking a break.
+DO NOT take quercetin for more than 2 to 3 months without taking a break.

-- Beta sitosterol, a naturally derived chemical found in various plants, is frequently used to treat prostatitis and is often included in prostate health formulas.
-However, there aren't any scientific studies about whether it works.
+- Beta sitosterol.
+A naturally derived chemical found in various plants.
+Frequently used to treat prostatitis and is often included in prostate health formulas.
+Scientific support, however, is lacking.
 A few reports have linked taking beta sitosterol with low sex drive and erectile dysfunction.

-- Zinc -- There is evidence that zinc may reduce an enlarged prostate, but researchers don't know whether zinc helps prostatitis.
-A few preliminary studies suggest that when zinc is taken with antibiotics, it may work better than antibiotics alone for reducing some symptoms of prostatitis.
-High doses of zinc (more than 40 mg per day) can cause many negative side effects.
-Taking zinc supplements may cause you to have a copper deficiency, so be sure to work with your doctor to find the right dose of zinc for you.
+- Zinc.
+There is evidence that zinc may reduce an enlarged prostate, but researchers do not know whether zinc helps prostatitis.
+A few preliminary studies suggest that taking zinc with antibiotics works better than antibiotics alone for reducing symptoms of prostatitis.
+High doses of zinc (more than 40 mg per day) can cause many negative side effects, including a copper deficiency.
+Work with your doctor to find the right dose of zinc for you.

-- Vitamin C -- Although no studies have been done to see whether vitamin C is effective against bacterial prostatitis, some doctors recommend it.
-In test tubes, vitamin C stops the growth of E. coli, the most common bacteria involved in bacterial prostatitis.
+- Vitamin C. Although researchers have not studied whether vitamin C is effective against bacterial prostatitis, some doctors recommend it.
+In test tubes, vitamin C stops the growth of E. coli , the most common bacteria involved in bacterial prostatitis.

-- Omega-3 fatty acids, over time, may help reduce inflammation, although they have not been studied for prostatitis.
-Omega-3 fatty acids can increase the risk of bleeding, especially if you take blood-thinners such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin).
+- Omega-3 fatty acids.
+May help reduce inflammation over time.
+However, researchers have not studied how omega-3s affect prostatitis.
+Omega-3 fatty acids can increase the risk of bleeding, especially if you take blood thinners such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin).
 Talk to your doctor before taking omega-3 fatty acids.

-- Pumpkin seeds have been used historically for a healthy prostate, but have not been studied for prostatitis.
+- Pumpkin seeds.
+Used historically for a healthy prostate, but have not been studied for prostatitis.

 Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. of herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink two to four cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- African pygeum (Prunus africana) -- Several studies suggest that pygeum may help reduce urinary symptoms of BPH and both bacterial and nonbacterial prostatitis in men with mild to moderate urinary symptoms.
+- African pygeum ( Prunus africana ).
+May help reduce urinary symptoms of BPH and both bacterial and nonbacterial prostatitis in men with mild-to-moderate urinary symptoms.

-- Saw palmetto (Serenoa repens) has been studied for its effects on benign prostatic hyperplasia (BPH), and used traditionally to treat nonbacterial prostatitis.
-But one preliminary scientific study found that it didn't help.
-Saw palmetto can interact with some medications including hormone replacement therapies and blood-thinners.
+- Saw palmetto ( Serenoa repens ).
+Has been studied for its effects on BPH and used traditionally to treat nonbacterial prostatitis, but one preliminary scientific study found that it did not help.
+Saw palmetto can interact with some medications, including hormone replacement therapies and blood thinners.
 Ask your doctor before taking saw palmetto.

 Some of the most common remedies used for prostatitis are listed below.
-The usual dose is three to five pellets of a 12X to 30C remedy every 1 - 4 hours until your symptoms improve.
+The usual dose is 3 to 5 pellets of a 12X - 30C remedy every 1 to 4 hours until your symptoms improve.

-- Chimaphila umbellata -- for retention of urine with an enlarged prostate
+- Chimaphila umbellate .
+For retention of urine with an enlarged prostate.

 Acupuncture may improve urinary flow and decrease swelling and inflammation in some men with chronic nonbacterial prostatitis.

-Be sure you follow your health care provider's instructions for treatment, and keep using the treatment as directed even if you start to feel better.
+Be sure you follow your doctor's instructions for treatment, and keep using the treatment as directed even if you start to feel better.

 Men should have a yearly prostate examination after age 40, even if they have no symptoms of prostate problems.
 In recurring cases, you may need ongoing treatment with periodic checkups.